Office for Telehealth Education

 Telehealth leverages technology to extend access to care to individuals who may not otherwise be able to travel or reach health services.
 This can include extending access to specialists in rural and underserved areas, allowing for coordinated and patient-centered care and supporting the patient-centered medical home.

-The SCTA's vision is that "telehealth will grow to support delivery of health care to all South Carolinians with an emphasis on underserved and rural communities.
-It will facilitate, coordinate and make more accessible quality care, education and research that are patient centered, reliable and timely.
-Our state will become recognized nationally for telehealth that is uniquely collaborative, valuable and cost effective."
+The SCTA strives to improve the health of all South Carolinians through telehealth: Telehealth will grow to support delivery of health care to all South Carolinians with an emphasis on underserved and rural communities.
+It will facilitate, coordinate and make more accessible quality care, education and research that are patient-centered, reliable and timely.
+Our state will become recognized for telehealth that is uniquely collaborative, valuable and cost effective.

 What are the benefits of telehealth?